What is Adaptive Cards?

-The goal is to define a Card just once, make it portable and leave it to the different platforms to skin the Card according to its own requirements.
+The goal is to define a Card just once, make it portable and leave it to the different platforms to skin it according to its own requirements.

-Pros of using Adaptive Cards
+Benefits of using Adaptive Cards

 Apart from a wider perspective on Card-based UX more generally, Adaptive Cards is Microsoft's attempt to be part of the development.
 And there are many solid aspects to it:

 - Written in JSON: Adaptive Cards is a 'description' or a 'recipe' for how a Card should be structured, the styling or skinning of the Card is then subsequently customized by the service into which the Adaptive Card is deployed.